Old Town Ohrid

 Church of St. John at Kaneo

 The Church of St. John at Kaneo is located on the hill above Kaneo Beach with a magnificent view of Lake Ohrid.
-The construction date is unknown but likely the 13th century.
+The construction date is unknown, but it is likely the 13th century.
 We walked the grounds and had the site almost to ourselves.

 The low November sun beaming over Lake Ohrid at the Church of St. John at Kaneo